daleonpz/daleonpz.github.io/_posts/2019-04-03-how-micro-run-app.md

 ```

-- HEAP starts at `0x2000 0000` and it's for  dynamic memory allocations  such as `malloc` or `calloc`
+Things to notice:
-- STACK POINTER is `0x2000 1000`
+- **STACK POINTER** is `0x2000 1000`, and defined at the beginnig of `vtable`
-- PROGRAM COUNTER is `0x0800 00c5`, in reality is `0x0800 00c4` but the least-significant bit should be 1, indicating that the code in that section  is written in Thumb code.
+- **PROGRAM COUNTER** is `0x0800 00c5`, in reality is `0x0800 00c4` but the least-significant bit should be 1, indicating that the code in that section  is written in Thumb code.
+Check vector table snapshot above.
+- HEAP starts at `0x2000 0000` because it's a 4KB SRAM memory.
+Remember that HEAP is for  dynamic memory allocations  such as `malloc` or `calloc`
+- The start up program  jumps from `reset_handler` to `copy_sidata_loop` to `reset_bss_loop` and to `main`.

+An picture of the memory map is shown below:

 ![Memory map](/images/posts/start_memorymap.png)

+# Final words
+I have presented the basic concepts you should know in order to understand how your C code will be executed in the microcontroller.
+I hope you learned as much as I did.